haskell-github-trust/.github/profile/README.md

 * Q. What happens if a Trust Owner deletes this whole org?

   A. We rebuild from clones of the repositories.
-No information would be lost.
+We would lose the information in the GitHub Issues.